tsolucio/chatwithme/modules/chatwithme/README.md

 `#time hh:mm "task description" {units} {yyyy-mm-dd} {"type"}`

-According to the syntax, we have to type the keyword `time`, the amount of time that we actually worked, the task description, and then optionally we can put units, date and type of work.
+According to the syntax, we have to type the keyword `time`, the amount of time that we worked, and the task description, and then optionally we can put units, date and type of work.

 Let's see how we can define the Project and types of work.

-- first we must execute the [addCWM_TCFields](https://github.com/joebordes/chatwithme/blob/master/modules/chatwithme/changesets/addCWM_TCFields.php) changeset to add new fields to the application
+- first we must execute the [addCWM_TCFields](https://github.com/tsolucio/chatwithme/blob/master/modules/chatwithme/changesets/addCWM_TCFields.php) changeset to add new fields to the application
 - in the Project module, fill the Brand picklist with values from the company names stored in the Accounts module
 - in the Project module, fill the Type picklist with project names the users will be working on
-- in the Timecontrol module, fill the Brand and Related Concept picklists.
+- in the Timecontrol module, fill in the Brand and Related Concept picklists.
-  - The Brand corresponds to the company name; copy paste the values of the homonymous field in Project module.
+  - The Brand corresponds to the company name; copy and paste the values of the homonymous field in the Project module.
-  - Related Concept corresponds to the Type picklist of the project; copy paste the values of the Type field in Project module.
+  - Related Concept corresponds to the Type picklist of the project; copy and paste the values of the Type field in the Project module.
 - Create Business Maps for Timecontrol Type of Work values.
-There should be one map for each combination of Company, Project and Team.
+There should be one map for each combination of Company, Project, and Team.
   - The name of the Map should follow this syntax: `companyname-projectname-teamname`
-    - companyname- is the name of the company that you have specified at the Organizations module (or the Brand picklist)
+    - companyname is the name of the company that you have specified in the Organizations module (or the Brand picklist)
-    - projectname- is the value that you have specified at the Type picklist at Projects.
+    - projectname is the value that you have specified in the Type picklist at Projects.
-    - teamname- is the name of MatterMost's team
+    - teamname is the name of MatterMost team
   - for example

 ```xml